 Like a betel nut in a nutcracker

 Amma was curious if something like this could happen in the US.
-She asked, “Can people from different races marry in the US?”
-“They can and interracial marriages have been legal nationwide since 1967, though they were legal in some states before then.”
-I replied.
-Amma said, “Hmm.
-I expected them to be legal much longer than that in the US because I was under the impression that people in the US would have more freedom in choosing whom they marry, unlike us in India, where the majority of people marry someone within their caste.
-So what happened when people of different races married before it became legal?”
-“They were arrested and punished or worse yet, killed,” I said as my spouse nodded in agreement.
-Amma said, “I am glad things changed for the better," and looked at Nanna for his opinion.
-He was intently following our conversation and offered his observation, "It appears our impressions from afar could be wrong.
-Hey, we are indeed in a better place now.”
+She asked, “Can people from different races and financial backgrounds marry in the US?”
+“They can and interracial marriages have been legal nationwide since 1967, though they were legal in some states before then.
+Differences in financial background don’t become a problem if the couple come from the same race and religion,” I replied.
+Amma responded with, “Hmm.
+I expected them to be legal much longer than that in the US because I was under the impression that people in the US would have more freedom in choosing whom they marry, unlike us in India, where the majority of people marry someone within their caste, even though there are no laws barring them from choosing someone from a different caste or religion.
+As you know, in India, family and social pressure hinders people from freely choosing whom they marry.
+Lineage is considered important to preserve from generation to generation.
+In addition, people believe that coming from the same familial culture and traditions and financial status alone can make two people compatible to be together for life and raise children.”

 1 - అమ్మ (Amma) is mother in Telugu.